 The mission of the San Antonio Gun Club is to enhance the knowledge, skill and enjoyment of shotgun sports for all participants, from beginners to expert competitors and seasoned hunters, while also instilling a sense of responsibility and safety for themselves and others.
 We will accomplish this while building harmony and fellowship among our members, guests and community.

-Directors: Cliff Coffin, Robert Thomure, Ed Stiteler, John Michael Alaniz,
+Directors: Cliff Coffin, Pat Rozypal, Ed Stiteler, John Michael Alaniz, Greg Massari, Ansley Johnston.

 - History of San Antonio Gun Club

 - National Sportsman – Skeet Department Article (circa 1928)

 - National Sportsman – Skeet Results (circa 1928)

 - Skeet Shooting News (May 1931)

 The Club Manager executes the day-to-day operations.
 Please contact our Club Manager P.D.
 Parker if you have any questions.

 SAGC supports international shooting sports and recognizes the need to provide the United States’ international style shooting athletes opportunities and venues to train so they may pursue their Olympic dreams.